RaiMoreira/ScrapingNYSE/README.md

 2.DOM manipulation to extract relevant data from the downloaded pages and injects data into MySQL database.

-3.PHP script retrives all the data from the MySQL database and presents it using APACHE web server.
+3.PHP script retrieves all the data from the MySQL database and presents it using APACHE web server.
 Presented tables are clickable and sortable.